MAES-Pyramids/Natours-Course-Node/README.md

 * [Render](https://render.com/) - Cloud platform
 * It also utilizes ESLint and Prettier for code formatting and style.

-## Deployment
-Coming soon!

-## Installation
-Coming soon!

 ## Future Updates
-Coming soon!
+- Enable PWA
+- Improve overall UX/UI and fix bugs
+- Render ability for user to write comments
+- Show Recently Viewed Tours and Featured Tours
+- And More !
+There's always room for improvement!

 ## Acknowledgement
 This project is part of the online course I've taken at Udemy.
 Thanks to Jonas Schmedtmann for creating this awesome course!
 Link to the course: [Node.js, Express, MongoDB & More](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp)

 ## Assistance
 If you require any assistance or have any questions or suggestions, please don't hesitate to contact me via [Email](mailto:mohamed.11021@stemgharbiya.moe.edu.eg).
-I would be more than happy to help you in any. <br> Thank you for your time and consideration! 🙂
+I would be more than happy to help you in any.
+Thank you for your time and consideration! 🙂

 <p align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=60&section=footer"  width="100%"/>